 Toenailing & Visibility

 Bostitch performed well in our toenailing tests as well.
-We attribute this to its nose design, which not only allows for great visibility of the work surface, but also has the excellent barbs to grip into the wood at awkward angles.
+We attribute this to its nose design, which not only allows for great visibility of the work surface but also has excellent barbs to grip the wood at awkward angles.
 It scored 95 points in the toenailing testing.

 Price and Value

 The Bostitch framing nailer comes with a pretty outstanding 7-year limited warranty, which is a fair deal longer than even the best warranties on the market.
-If that doesn’t sweeten the deal enough for you, then hear this: the F21PL2 retails at just under $200, making it also one of the less expensive options available.
+If that doesn’t sweeten the deal enough for you, then hear this: the F21PL2 retails at $219, making it also one of the less expensive options available.

 The Bottom Line